-“Life Looks Good on You” has been a campaign for the Sacramento County Department of Regional Parks and Recreation, run by Uptown Studios is 2016 and 2017.
+“Life Looks Good on You” has been a campaign for the Sacramento County Department of Regional Parks and Recreation, run by Uptown Studios is 2016 to present.
 The goal is to encourage young men, ages 14-25, to wear life vests when swimming in the American River.
 To prevent drownings, river goers only need to wear life jackets, but they’re perceived to be uncool, and river goers are often overconfident in their abilities to swim in the river.

 In 2016, the Sacramento County Department of Regional Parks and Recreation hired Uptown Studios to create a unique water safety campaign.
 Our challenge was to develop an engaging, multi-pronged solution to reach young adults and encourage them to wear a life jacket when they are at the river.
 We created a full campaign, which included:

 An engaging social media campaign that included prizes for participants sharing photos of themselves in life jackets to help discourage the stigma that life jackets are uncool.

 We developed the hashtags #SacRivers and #LifeLooksGoodOnYou to make it easy for social media followers to share photos.
 The purpose was to make wearing a life jacket fun, help to increase the “cool” factor and help to eliminate the stigma around wearing them.